mekaemuchoukai/ComfyUI_Smartphone_Screen_Workflow/README.md

   1. Open notebook.ipynb in Google Colab
   2. Set the runtime to "T4 GPU" with Python 3, then choose "Run all".
   3. Open localtunnel URL
-  4. Drag workflow.png into ComfyUI
+  4. Import the JSON workflow file into ComfyUI

 ## Changelog
   v1.1 (2026-06-22)